et-codes/trading-wheels/README.md

 - Use cookies to store user info instead of localStorage.
 - Check for error handling where needed.
 - Write tests for the front end.
+- Link symbols in Positions list to pop-up modal that displays stock quote.

 ## Notes